-Focused Exclusively on Contractors in DBPR Complaints, Investigations & License Discipline Throughout Florida
+Focused on defending Contractors in DBPR Complaints, Investigations & License Discipline matters

 Former DBPR Prosecutor Defending Contractors Across Florida